eksctl-io/eksctl/userdocs/src/usage/eks-private-cluster.md

   enabled: true
 ```

+!!!note
+    Post cluster creation, not all eksctl commands will be supported, especially commands that need access to the Kubernetes API server.
+    Creating managed nodegroups will continue to work, however, creating self-managed nodegroups will not work as it needs access to the API server.
+    Even if the command is run from within the cluster's VPC, a peered VPC or using some other means like AWS Direct Connect, some commands may fail
+    because they'll need private access to the EKS API (`DescribeCluster`), and the AWS EKS service does not offer an interface endpoint.
+    If your setup can reach the EKS API server endpoint via its private address, and has outbound internet access (for `EKS:DescribeCluster`),
+    all eksctl commands should work.

 ## Configuring private access to additional AWS services

 To enable worker nodes to access AWS services privately, eksctl creates VPC endpoints for the following services: